 Moab itinerary ideas for an unforgettable visit

 Fly into Denver, Salt Lake City or Las Vegas and rent a car.
-It’s about a six hour drive from Denver, a 4.5 hour drive from Salt Lake City, or a 6.5 hour drive from Las Vegas.
+It’s about a 6-hour drive from Denver, a 4.5-hour drive from Salt Lake City, or a 6.5 -hour drive from Las Vegas.
 If you’re coming from Denver take the scenic Highway 128 instead of Highway 191.
 It’s an outstanding drive, especially around sunset.

-As of 2021. there’s a new way to get to Moab.
+As of 2021, there’s a new way to get to Moab.
 Pick up the Rocky Mountaineer train in Denver for a 2-day scenic trip with an overnight stay in Glenwood Springs.
-It will have the same level of service on the Rocky Mountaineer route through the Rockies in Canada – and I can tell you that I had an amazing experience.
-For more information check out Rockies to the Red Rocks.
+It will have the same level of service on the Rocky Mountaineer routethrough the Rockies in Canada – and I can tell you that I had an amazing experience.

 Where to stay in Moab